microsoft/kiota/docs/using.md

 kiota --include-path **/users/** --include-path **/groups/**
 ```

 > Note: include pattern can be used in combination with the exclude pattern argument.
-A path item is include when (no include pattern is include OR it matches an include pattern) AND (no exclude pattern is include OR it doesn't match an exclude pattern).
+A path item is included when (no include pattern is included OR it matches an include pattern) AND (no exclude pattern is included OR it doesn't match an exclude pattern).

 ### `--namespace-name (-n)`